Åke Jonsson: Motocross racing career

 Jonsson was injured in the middle of the 1972 Grand Prix season but, almost finished the season as the series runner up.
-At the last race for the season in Ettelbruck, Luxembourg, Jonsson won the first moto and, was leading the second moto on the last lap when his bike ran out of fuel, causing a DNF.
+At the last race for the season in Ettelbruck, Luxembourg, Jonsson won the first moto and, was leading the second moto on the last lap when his motorcycle ran out of fuel, causing a DNF.
 Instead of being the runner up, he now took a fourth place in the 1972 world championship.
 Jonsson then dominated the season ending 1972 Trans-AMA motocross series held in America, winning nine consecutive races at one point.

 For the 1973 season, Jonsson was hired for three years, by the Yamaha to ride their new motorcycle with its innovative rear suspension using a single shock absorber called a monoshock.
 When he first joined the Yamaha team, it was rumored that he installed Maico front suspension to his bike but, Jonsson stated in a later interview that the forks were manufactured in Japan.
 He had a series of mechanical difficulties and a lot of development in the motorcycle and failed to repeat his performance of the previous years.
+Jonsson was a member of another victorious Swedish team at the 1974 Motocross des Nations event.
+1974 would mark the last year that Sweden was the Motocross des Nations Champion.

-In 1976, he returned to ride for the Maico team but, broke his collarbone and finished in eighth place in the world championship.
+The 1973 oil crisis severely impacted all forms of motorsports and Yamaha made the decision to withdraw their racing team after the 1975 season.
+Jonsson returned to ride for the Maico team 1976 but, he broke his collarbone and ended the season ranked eighth in the 500cc World Championship.
 Jonsson retired from competition after the 1978 Swedish national championship season.

+Jonsson won 22 individual heat races and 9 Grand Prix victories during his world championship racing career.
+He was a 500cc Vice Champion (1971), a 250cc Swedish motocross national champion (1964) and a six-time 500cc Swedish motocross national champion (1967, 1968, 1972, 1973, 1975, 1976).
+He was a member of three victorious Swedish Trophée des Nations teams (1964, 1966, 1967), and three victorious Swedish Motocross des Nations teams (1970, 1971, 1974).
+Jonsson was the top individual points scorer at the 1971 Motocross des Nations event.

-Jonsson was also a member of three victorious Swedish Motocross des Nations teams in 1970, 1971 and 1974, and three Trophees des Nations wins, 1964, 1966 and 1967.
-Jonsson has won the Swedish National Championship seven times.
-After his racing career he ran a Yamaha dealership in Sweden.
+After his racing career Jonsson operated a Yamaha dealership in Sweden.
 Today he lives a retired life in Sweden.
 He was also a co-author of "The Technique of Moto-Cross," with Vin Gilligan, a book on advanced riding techniques for racers.
 Former Dutch world championship motocross competitor, Gerrit Wolsink, in an interview with "Motocross Action" magazine, praised the book strongly, saying that even at his level, he learned helpful information about techniques to use in various situations.

+Motocross Grand Prix Results

+Points system from 1952 to 1968:

+Points system from 1969 to 1980: